WYNNE, Ark. -- Three people are now behind bars, accused of holding-up a store clerk and then shooting him several times in Wynne, Arkansas.

 Police say the men entered the store waving a gun and demanding cash.

-Police say the cashier fought back trying to stop the robbers and said that's when the suspects pulled out a gun."They shot this man multiple times.
-Multiple times and left him for dead."
+Police say the cashier fought back trying to stop the robbers and said that's when the suspects pulled out a gun.

 "They shot this man multiple times.
 Multiple times and left him for dead," said Wynne Police Detective Bill Colvin.